sirko-io/engine/README.md

 - A full description of the prerendering idea can be found in [this article](http://nesteryuk.info/2016/09/27/prerendering-pages-in-browsers.html).
 - How it works in Chrome you can read [here](https://www.chromium.org/developers/design-documents/prerender).

-Currently, this solution is only recommended for public pages which meet the following criteria:
+Currently, this solution is only recommended to public pages which meet the following criteria:

 - **pages aren't personalized**.
 There are bugs related to a transition from the anonymous state to the authorized one.
 - **pages aren't too diverse**.
 For instance, if you have an online store with a lot of products, this solution won't work well.
 To make correct predictions for a such site, historical data of users' purchases, views and other stuff must be used.